Dilsv/Dileitte1/README.md

 **Repository and Workspaces** - The developer had set up their workspaces incorrectly, only realising last minute as Gitpod began asking for billing information.
 The developer contacted tutor support and they helped carry the workspaces over however, due to the codes not being pushed even though they were committed, the repository didnt reflect the pages and files.
 To tackle this, the developer had to rewrite the code in parts and make sure to commit and push regularly to make it reflect into the new repository.

 **Readme Files** - Upon writing the read.me file, the developer started editing the read.me through the repository, which caused conflict between the workspace and repository as it didnt allow to git push the work done.
-This was fixed with the help of a mentor.
+This was resolved with the help of a mentor.

 **Responsiveness** - The devloper has managed to make the website responsive for smaller and larger screens however, upon minimising and expanding the screen the pictures become skewed and disorientated.
+The devloper tried to resolve this however couldn't figure out the appropriate codes.

+**Using large codes** - - The developer used a large piece of coding in the css file for the contact form.
+The intention was to change most of the CSS code ID's however, which couldn't be done by the developer due to prioritising other work that held hiher significance.
+The link is below under Main Languages Used section.

 [Back to top ⇧](#Dileitte)